-• Jurisdiction.
+Jurisdiction.
 The designated officer shall determine whether the report/complaint is one which should be processed through another system office, college or university procedure available to the complainant; if appropriate, the designated officer shall direct the complainant to that procedure as soon as possible.

 - Conflicts.
 The designated officer should identify to the president or chancellor/designee any real or perceived conflict of interest in proceeding as the designated officer for a specific complaint.
 If the president or chancellor/designee determines that a conflict exists, another designated officer shall be assigned. - Information provided to complainant.
-At the time the report/complaint is made, the designated officer shall: - Inform the complainant of the provisions of the Board Policy 1B.1 and this procedure; - Provide a copy of or Web address for Board Policy 1B.1 and this procedure to the complainant; - Determine whether other individuals are permitted to accompany the complainant during investigatory interviews and the extent of their involvement; and - Inform the complainant of the provisions of Board Policy 1B.1 prohibiting retaliation. - Complaint documentation.
+At the time the report/complaint is made, the designated officer shall: - o Inform the complainant of the provisions of the Board Policy 1B.1 and this procedure; - Provide a copy of or Web address for Board Policy 18.1 and this procedure to the complainant; - Determine whether other individuals are permitted to accompany the complainant during investigatory interviews and the extent of their involvement; and - o Inform the complainant of the provisions of Board Policy 1B.1 prohibiting retaliation. - Complaint documentation.
 The designated officer shall insure that the complaint is documented in writing.
 The designated officer may request, but not require the complainant to document the complaint in writing using the complaint form of the system office, college or university. - Information provided to the respondent.
 At the time initial contact is made with the respondent, the designated officer shall inform the respondent in writing of the existence and general nature of the complaint and the provisions of the nondiscrimination policy.
-At the initial meeting with the respondent, the designated officer shall: - Provide a copy of or Web address for Board Policy 1B.1 and this procedure to the respondent; - Provide sufficient information to the respondent consistent with federal and state data privacy laws to allow the respondent to respond to the substance of the complaint; - Explain to the respondent that in addition to being interviewed by the designated officer, the respondent may provide a written response to the allegations; - Determine whether other individuals are permitted to accompany the respondent during investigative interviews and the extent of their involvement; and - Inform the respondent of the provisions of Board Policy 1B.1 prohibiting retaliation. - Investigatory process.
-The designated officer shall: - Conduct a fact-finding inquiry or investigation into the complaint, including appropriate interviews and meetings; - Inform the witnesses and other involved individuals of the prohibition against retaliation;
+At the initial meeting with the respondent, the designated officer shall: - Provide a copy of or Web address for Board Policy 1B.1 and this procedure to the respondent; - Provide sufficient information to the respondent consistent with federal and state data privacy laws to allow the respondent to respond to the substance of the complaint; - Explain to the respondent that in addition to being interviewed by the designated officer, the respondent may provide a written response to the allegations; - Determine whether other individuals are permitted to accompany the respondent during investigative interviews and the extent of their involvement; and

+- Inform the respondent of the provisions of Board Policy 1B.1 prohibiting retaliation. - Investigatory process.
+The designated officer shall: - Conduct a fact-finding inquiry or investigation into the complaint, including appropriate interviews and meetings; - o Inform the witnesses and other involved individuals of the prohibition against retaliation; - Create, gather and maintain investigative documentation as appropriate; - Disclose appropriate information to others only on a need to know basis consistent with state and federal law, and provide a data privacy notice in accordance with state law; and - Handle all data in accordance with applicable federal and state privacy laws.